Occala/Random-VRC-Scripts/SendCustomNetworkEventDelayed/Readme.txt

 // Copyright (c) 2025 Occala
 // Licensed under the MIT License.
-See LICENSE file in the project root for full license information.
+See LICENSE file in the repo's root for full license information.

 https://github.com/Occala/Random-VRC-Scripts/